vekatze/neut/book/src/static-memory-management.md

 Additional notes:

-- You can find the source files used in this benchmarking [here](https://github.com/vekatze/neut/tree/update-docs/bench/action/bubble/source).
+- You can find the source files used in this benchmark [here](https://github.com/vekatze/neut/tree/main/bench/action/bubble/source).
-- I used my M1 Max MacBook Pro (32GB) to run the above benchmarks.
+- I used my M1 Max MacBook Pro (32GB) to run this benchmark.

 If you're interested in more benchmarking results, please see [Benchmarks](./benchmarks.md).